Skip to content

 Frequency Converters

 The IQChannel is usually connected to a mixer to upconvert the signal using a local oscillator.
-This frequency upconversion is represented in QuAM by a FrequencyConverter
+This frequency upconversion is represented in QUAM by a FrequencyConverter

 from quam.components.hardware import FrequencyConverter, LocalOscillator, Mixer